“A Gem fusing with a human being? It’s impossible – or at the very least, inappropriate!” – Pearl. She probably thought the same thing way back when.

 Favorite Scene: Ah, the entire rave scene is so beautifully dark, yet ends on one of the sweetest moments I’ve ever seen.

 Memorable Quote: Just take all of Garnet’s dialogue and put it here.

 Verdict: Platinum.
 I doubt any other score would make sense.

 Honestly, “Alone Together”, might have been the catalyst for Steven Universe’s status as one of the best shows on TV.
 You have this character that transcends traditional gender spheres, exploring themes that aren’t seen frequently on TV (let alone children’s TV), and handling them with enough grace to make them work.
 The show was popular and had a cult following before, but this episode may have been the one that made Steven Universe revolutionary.

 For that reason, it gets placed into the Platinum tier, and as expected, it defenestrates “Lion 3” in the rankings, coming in at #1.
 While I don’t think a rewatch of “Warp Tour” will put that episode at #1, it most likely will give it a run for its money.

 * Even without the writer’s statement, I think that “they” would be the most logical pronoun for Stevonnie.
 Steven is a boy, Connie is a girl, and Stevonnie has no specified gender nor biological sex.
 I prefer to think of them as “an experience”.
 Garnet nailed it.

-** This is only per the age-old “idea” that all fictional characters were straight until proven otherwise.
-Of course, we’ve moved past the age of “assured heterosexuality”.
-I think it’s safe to say that, from now on, all characters are bisexual until outed otherwise.
+** This is only per the age-old mentality that all fictional characters were straight until proven otherwise.
+Could we be moving past that train of thought?
+I dunno.